-Professional development during distance learning has been delivered through weekly team internalization meetings, one-on-one meetings, and live coaching done during observations.
+Professional development is delivered through weekly team internalization meetings, one-on-one meetings, and live coaching done during observations.
 Development has focused on phonics execution and alignment of our new curriculum, Open Court Reading.
 We have also done development around student engagement strategies for remote learning and reading intervention.

 Additionally, differentiated meetings are content-level and grade-level department meetings that each happen once a month.
-Those occur after the weekly school-wide meetings.
 In content meetings, teachers in the same content area meet to review each other's assessments and provide instructional support.
 As a content group, they also have several opportunities throughout the school year to conduct excellent school visits in an effort to improve their instructional practices for their students.